 On ECLAP, e-learning Courses are defined as a set of content objects (audio, video, collection, playlists, web pages, blog, events, etc.) organized in lesson units and glued by descriptive guiding text of the course.
-A lesson unit may include also links, external resources, questionnaires, sondages, etc. The courses have specific mechanisms to control their access from the students according to the e-learning/distance learning certifications models and legislations.
+A lesson unit may include also links, external resources, questionnaires, soundages, etc. The courses have specific mechanisms to control their access from the students according to the e-learning/distance learning certifications models and legislations.
 These mechanisms allow controlling the effective access and fruition of the single lesson unit.
 To this end, a specific back office is provided (for teachers, students, coordinators, tutors, administrators, etc.) to manage the course subscription, monitoring student progresses, etc., as in regular learning management systems, LMS.

-A more sophisticated aggregation tools has been derived from MyStoryPlayer tool [Bellini, Nesi, Serena.
-DMS 2011].
+A more sophisticated aggregation tools has been derived from MyStoryPlayer tool [12].
 With MyStoryPlayer users may define annotations and/or relationships among audiovisual content segments (image, video, audio) (see Figure 4).
-For example, defining sequences of video, synchronized execution of video segments, annotation of an audiovisual segment by using another segment, etc. The associated comments and tags relationships can be used to search, filter and describe the annotations.
-This approach allows creating multiple media executions comments that can be used for training and explaining didactical situations.
-Bv using MyStoryPlayer, an ECLAP user can perform annotations on any audio, video or image located on the portal by using a simple on-line tool.
+For example, defining sequences of video, synchronized execution of video segments, annotation of an audiovisual segment by using another segment, etc. The associated comments and tags to the relationships can be used to search, filter and describe the annotations.
+This approach allows creating multiple media executions and comments that can be used for training and explaining didactical situations.
+By using the MyStoryPlayer, an ECLAP user can perform annotations on any audio, video or image located on the portal by using a simple on-line tool.
 Then the annotations performed may be played/executed by the MyStoryPlayer tool, where a full interactive player allows navigating on the several relationships established among the audiovisual content elements on ECLAP.
 The activity performed on the audiovisual executions, including the clicks and jumps from one video segment to another, etc., can be recorded as personal experiences (paths) and shared with the other users, for example for educational purposes.
-The semantic model in terms of RDF triples allows searching for annotations and it is sent to the MyStoryPlayer according to contextualized SPARQL queries [RDF].
+The semantic model in terms of RDF triples allows searching for annotations and it is sent to the MyStoryPlayer according to contextualized SPARQL queries [13].
 The semantic relationships are also published in terms of LOD and on Europeana EDM, and thus are part of the ECLAP semantic model.
 As for the other features like play lists and collections, no alteration is performed on the original file, thus no specific IPR authorization is needed to use them in MyStoryPlayer.

-For more details about MyStoryPlayer, tools for producing annotation and playing them see: http://www.eclap.eu/drupal/?q=node/3748
+Fig. 4.
 MyStoryPlayer.